Polesden Lacey's royal honeymoon

 On the evening of the wedding day, the Duke and Duchess travelled by train from Waterloo to Bookham, where they were met by cheering crowds, who lined the route to Polesden Lacey.
 Once they had arrived, the Duchess sent a telegraph to her mother, ‘Arrived safely deliciously peaceful here hope you are not all too tired love Elizabeth’.

-The newlyweds had the entire estate to themselves, as Maggie was staying at her London house.
-It is believed that they stayed in either the King’s Suite, the suite of rooms that Maggie designed specifically for the use of King Edward VII (the Duke’s grandfather) or the Portico Suite, which currently open to explore.
+The newlyweds had the entire estate to themselves, as Mrs Greville was staying at her London house.
+It is believed they used the Royal Suite or the King’s Suite, the suite of rooms that Mrs Greville designed specifically for the use of King Edward VII (the Duke’s grandfather).

 The couple spent a week at Polesden – archive photographs show them playing golf, wandering around the gardens and relaxing on the south terrace – before travelling on to Glamis Castle in Scotland.